raksnotes/Final-Capstone-/README.md

 The second scatterplot I will be doing is Deaths Vs. Race/Ethnicity, and the third scatterplot is going to be Deaths Vs. Number of Risk Factors.

-Altogether, in regard to our research question for testing overall significance of the data, I will be using the lm() function to create a full model, that would list all the significance of each independent variable, and potentially create a reduced model to narrow down the most significant variable in this model.
+Altogether, in regard to our research question for testing overall significance of the data, I will be using the lm() function to create a full model, that would list all the significance of each independent variable and whether it is determined to be meaningful for the regression.

 (Presentation file given in main branch)